Orebygaard

 Orebygaard is a manor house and estate located on Lolland in southeastern Denmark.
-The current main building, a Neo-Renaissance style building with two towers, is from 1872–1874.
+The current main building, a Neo-Renaissance style building with two towers, is from 1872 to 1874.
 It was listed on the Danish registry of protected buildings and places in 1985.

 History

+Early history

-In the 13th century Orebygaard belonged to the crown and played an important role in the defence of the coast.
-The first private owner was Sivert Lauridsen, a nobleman, who owned the estate from 1315 to 1316.
-A later owner was Erik Sjællandsfar, possibly an illegitimate son of Erik Menved, whose daughter Bodil Eriksdatter brought it into her marriage with Laurids Jensen Blaa.
+In the 13th century Orebygaard belonged to the crown, It seems to have played an important role in the defence of the coast against the Vens.
+The first known private owner was Sivert Lauridsen, a nobleman, who owned the estate from 1315 to 1316.

+Some sources mention Erik Sjællandsfar, possibly an illegitimate son of Christopher II or Erik Menved, but this is contested by other sources.
+According to the first-mentioned sources, Sjællandsfar's daughter Bodil Eriksdatter brought it into her marriage with Laurids Jensen Blaa.
 Their sons, Sivert and Oluf Lauridsen Blaa, divided the estate in two.
 This lasted until the beginning of the 16th century when Mads Eriksen Bølle obtained full ownership of the estate.
-Bølle supported the Catholic party during the Count's Feud and his estate was on several occasions looted by citizens from Sakskøbing.
+Bølle supported Christian II during the Count's Feud and his estate was on several occasions looted by citizens from Sakskøbing.
 His grand daughter, Birgitte Bølle, brought Orebygaard into her marriage with Christoffer Gøye, a son of Mogens Gøye.
 They were major landowners but had no children.
 Orebygaard was therefore passed on to one of Birgitte Bølle's more distant relatives, Axel Ottesen Brahe. whose son sold it to Jakob Ulfeldt in 1618.
 It was then owned by members of the Ulfeldt family until Sophie Ulfeldt brought it into the Holck family through her marriage to Christian Christopher Holck.

+Lehn family

-In 1775, Orebygaard was sold in auction to Poul Abraham Lehn, He was already the owner of Berritzgaard and Højbygård on Lolland and Hvidkilde, Nielstrup and Lindskov on Funen.
-He acquired Lungholm on Lolland in 1784.
+In 1775, Orebygaard was sold in auction to Poul Abraham Lehn.
+He was already the owner of Berritzgaard and Højbygård on Lolland and Hvidkilde, Nielstrup and Lindskov on Funen.
+In 1784, he also acquired Lungholm on Lolland.
+He was a son of the wealthy Copenhagen-based wine merchant Abraham Lehn.

 Orebygaard and Berritsgaard were in 1784 merged into a barony under the name Guldborgland.
 In 1803, Højbygaard and Lungholm were converted into a stamhus under the name Sønderkarle.